 2020 may have derailed some but to be brutally honest; I'm still firmly on that path to delivering on my many ambitions of making my presence count for something.
 I'm sure many of you get that in this weird year that is 2020.
-I am still focussed on my continual improvement processes, striving daily to … Continue reading Still continuing that desperate search for a new approach to conservation.
-Data, Observations, and having an open mindset.
+I am still focussed on my continual improvement processes, striving daily to...
+Continue Reading →

 For those who might have missed this, I’ll reblog this article here.
 On my way to fulfilling my mission statement. “birding through the seasons, why birds matter and how to conserve them”.

 As of this afternoon, I have completed a first stage of many by documenting my scanned (poorly) handwritten notes for a personal research project I have in mind.
 An example from one of the 184 notes I have uploaded in recent days is shown below.